xwangChina/chat_ollama/README.md

 This repository contains the initial scaffolding for a full-stack web experience that mirrors the ChatGPT interface while being powered entirely by locally hosted services:

 - **Frontend**: Next.js 14 application providing the chat UI, history sidebar, and file uploads.
-- **Backend**: FastAPI service coordinating conversations, local Ollama inference, and placeholders for Model Context Protocol (MCP) integrations.
+- **Backend**: FastAPI service coordinating conversations, OpenAI Responses API inference, and placeholders for Model Context Protocol (MCP) integrations.

 The current implementation is intentionally lightweight so it can serve as a foundation for future iterations.